open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 ## Proposed process to contribute ECS to OpenTelemetry Semantic Conventions

-This constitutes a contribution where both ECS and Opentelemetry will continue to maintain their own specification and governance bodies.
+This constitutes a contribution of ECS fieldsets into OpenTelemetry Semantic Conventions whereby both ECS and Opentelemetry will continue to maintain their own specification and governance bodies.
 This will minimize breaking changes in both ecosystems.
-Although existing separately, this OTEP establishes both specifications as extremely closely related specifications and would open up efforts to establish bidirectional synchronization processes.
-Concretely this would mean:
+Although existing separately, this OTEP establishes both specifications as extremely closely related specifications.
-* An open invitation to OpenTelemetry to participate and review ECS RFC’s
-* This could be facilitated through automated github review requests.
-* ECS’s RFC process would explicitly call contribution back to OpenTelemetry out as a necessary step.
-* Exploring open source community generated conversion tooling as needed.

-We propose the following steps to add initial support for ECS in OpenTelemetry Semantic Conventions:
+We propose to integrate the contribution of ECS into OpenTelemetry Semantic Conventions as part of a joint review process of existing Semantic Conventions:
 1. Open issue to discuss prioritization of [ECS fieldsets](https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html#ecs-fieldsets) contribution
 2. Open issue for each individual ECS fieldsets for discussion
    * See this [Geo fieldset example issue](https://github.com/open-telemetry/opentelemetry-specification/issues/2834)